 The co-authors of a paper should be all those persons who have made significant scientific contributions to the work reported, including the ideas and their execution, and who share responsibility and accountability for the results.
 Other contributions should be indicated in an 'Acknowledgments' section.
+Changes to the list of authors will normally require the agreement of the editor and all authors.

 Important considerations related to publication have been given in the ethical guidelines published in Acc.
 Chem.
 Res.
-(2002), 35, 74-76.
+(2002), 35, 74-76 and Graf et al. [Int.
+J. Clin.
+Pract.
+(2007), 61 (Suppl.
+152), 1-26].

-3.7.
+3.6.
 Copyright

 Except as required otherwise by national laws, an author must sign and submit a copy of the Transfer of Copyright Agreement form for each manuscript before it can be accepted.
 Authors will be asked to transfer copyright during the electronic submission procedure.
+Details of author rights can be found at http://journals.iucr.org/services/authorrights.html.
+See §13.3 for information on the licensing of open-access articles.

-3.8.
+3.7.
 Author grievance procedure

-An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Section Editor for a new review and, finally, to the Editor-inchief of Acta Crystallographica if the author is still aggrieved by the decision.
+An author who believes that a paper has been unjustifiably treated by the Co-editor may appeal initially to the Section Editor for a new review and, finally, to the Editor-in-chief of IUCr Journals if the author is still aggrieved by the decision.
 The initial appeal must be made within 3 months of rejection of the paper.
 The decision of the Editor-in-chief is final.
 Any resubmission to another Co-editor will be forwarded to the Section Editor.

-3.9.
+3.8.
 Contact e-mail address

-The contact author must provide an email address for editorial communications and despatch of electronic proofs.
+The contact author must provide an e-mail address for editorial communications and despatch of electronic proofs.

-3.10.
-File format for accepted papers
+3.9.
+File format

-The files required after acceptance of the paper are: a single file in Word, RTF or LATEX format of the text, tables and figure captions of the article; a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript or encapsulated PostScript format for each figure and scheme; and files of any supplementary material not previously submitted.
+The source files required for a paper are: a single file in WORD, RTF or LATEX format of the text, tables and figure captions of the article; a high-resolution graphics file (minimum 600 d.p.i.) in TIFF, PostScript or encapsulated PostScript format for each figure and scheme; and files of any supplementary material (see §12.2).
+These should be uploaded as described in the online submission instructions.